 The solution

-The first thing we did was just trying to copy the trend line from the overview and paste it right onto the December.
+The first thing we did was just trying to copy the trend line from the overview and paste it right onto December.
 That would have been so sweet if it worked but sadly no. I bet if Resharper did a plug-in for Excel…

-But I noticed that if you right click a generated trend line there’s a “Format trend line…” option.
-In that dialog, under Options there’s a setting for “Show equation in diagram” (My dialog in Swedish I’m afraid, here it’s under “Alternativ”).
+But I noticed that if you right-click a generated trend line there’s a “Format trend line…” option.
+In that dialog, under Options there’s a setting for “Show equation in diagram” (My dialog in Swedish, I’m afraid, here it’s under “Alternativ”).

-This gave us a equation like this: y = 0.3026x - 12592
+This gave us an equation like this:

 That didn’t really tell me much but then I found a blog post that actually listed the equations for all the different trend lines.
 And things became a little clearer.

-Let’s dive into math for awhile.
+Let’s dive into math for a while.
 Don’t be scared.
 It will all come back to you.
 If I could do this so can you.
-The linear trend line, that we are using, has a pretty simple equation
+The linear trend line, that we are using, has a pretty simple equation:

 y = m * x + b

-m = SLOPE(y,x)
+m = SLOPE(y, x)

-b = INTERCEPT(y,x)
+b = INTERCEPT(y, x)

 Let’s dissect that a bit:

-• x is a date, a point in time
+is a date, a point in timem

-• b is the point on the y-axis where it cuts the x-axis (x = 0 in other words).
+is the point on the y-axis where it cuts the x-axis (x = 0 in other words).
 The INTERCEPT Excel function also takes known x’s (dates) and y’s (data points)

 This means that we now have the data we need to create a trend line of our own, based on the data we feed it.
-In our case we passed it all the data in our aggregate data sheet (everything we got) and hence got pretty solid values for the ‘m’ and ‘b’.
+In our case, we passed it all the data in our aggregate data sheet (everything we got) and hence got pretty solid values for the ‘m’ and ‘b’.

 On the monthly sheets (December for example) we now created a new column for our trend line and feed our dates into the equation above.
 Something like this:

-Where the m is calculated in the ‘Base-data’-sheet in the B6 cell and the b-variable is calculated to the B7-cell.
+is calculated in the ‘Base-data’-sheet in the B6 cell and the b

 We then just dragged that out for all the dates in December.
-Remembering to change the cell-references to constants (=('Base-data'!$B$6*A2)+'Base-data'!$B$7) and it produced values like this:
+Remembering to change the cell-references to constants (=('Base-data'!$B$6 * A2) + 'Base-data'!$B$7

-It was then easy to select that data and add a Line to our diagram which showed up like this (that after some layout tweaking was orange and dotted)
+It was then easy to select that data and add a Line to our diagram which showed up like this (that after some layout tweaking was orange and dotted):

 Now we had the trend curve, with the correct sloping and intersection point, calculated using our data, showing for only part of the data, the December-dates in this case.